 Your child will not know how to care for their new body unless you teach them.
 Start these lessons early, around age 10, to be sure they have formed personal hygiene habits that will help them be ready for all the changes ahead.
-First, let’s do a brief review.
+First, let’s do a brief review of both puberty and hygiene.

 What is puberty?